New Hampshire Divorce Laws

 Each state also has different requirements for which grounds a divorce can be filed.
 Grounds for divorce state the reason or reasons why individuals request a divorce.
 The grounds for divorce must be legal in the state of New Hampshire in order for them to be petitioned.

-Two individuals may decided upon divorcing grounds and present them to the court or one individual may present the divorcing grounds but will be required to prove the grounds before the court.
+Two individuals may decide upon divorcing grounds and present them to the court or one individual may present the divorcing grounds but will be required to prove the grounds before the court.

-New Hampshire also possesses one Fault grounds that no other state possesses.
-This ground states that a divorce is legal when one individual joins a religious organization or other society that believes marriage to be illegal and refuses to cohabitate with the other for a minimum of six months.
+New Hampshire also possesses one Fault ground that no other state possesses.
+This ground states that divorce is legal when one individual joins a religious organization or other society that believes marriage to be illegal and refuses to cohabitate with the other for a minimum of six months.

 Divorcing Documents